-The Foundation does not believe that there are any other new ASU's issued by FASB that might have a material impact on its financial position or results of activities.
+The Foundation does not believe that there are any new Accounting Standards Updates ("ASUs") issued by the FASB that might have a material impact on its financial position or results of activities.

 Use of Estimates: The preparation of financial statements in conformity with U.S. GAAP requires management to make estimates and assumptions that affect certain reported amounts and disclosures.
 Accordingly, actual results could differ from those estimates.